-WiFi access is available at all of the clinical education campuses and most of the district general hospitals which can be accessed using your iPad.
+Wi-fi access via your iPad is available at all of the clinical education campuses and most of the district general hospitals.

 The Division of Medical Education uses a bespoke learning environment called 1Med Learn.

-The University of Manchester Library services provide you with the resources and support you need throughout your MB ChB programme.
+The University of Manchester Library provides you with the resources and support you need throughout your MB ChB programme.

 All the information you need to get started at the Library is found on the Get Started page of the library website.

 The Medicine subject guide is a good starting point to help you find information and access materials relevant to your programme of study.